 Since the beginning of our tenure, we have requested - in meetings with OPD and in all of our quarterly reports - that the Department schedule EFRBs during our quarterly site visits, so that we may attend and observe the proceedings.
-We observed one EFRB - for an officer-involved shooting at an armed subject, and the use of the police vehicle as a lethal application of force - during our February 2012 site visit.
 We again request that the Department schedule its EFRB hearings during our quarterly site visits; it is critical to our assessments that we be able to observe and evaluate the EFRB process.